 The online space has opened up a wealth of opportunities for digital publishers, enabling them to extend their market reach, cater to a more focused audience and increase the number of copies of their eBooks at a minimal cost.
-This is not to say that the grass is all green.
+This is not to mention that the grass is all green.
 As the digital space evolves so do the challenges to survive in this highly competitive arena.
 And as the turbulent year 2020 draws gradually to a close, here in this article we look at some of the challenges faced by digital publishers in 2020.

 Digital Publishing Challenges